AAA study identifies top three deadly teenage driving mistakes

 “At the beginning, yes, I was a little bit nervous,” said Yang Liu, NingNing’s father.

-Yang was nervous but made sure his son had the tools he needs to get behind the wheel.
+Yang was nervous but made sure his son had the tools he needed to get behind the wheel.

 “We basically gave him as many chances to drive at various conditions, snow, storms, rain,” Yang said.
 “We wanted to make sure he’s ready, and now he’s ready.”